Introduction: External VGA / GPU for Laptops Using EXP GDC Beast

 even the new mid end graphics card might require more bandwidth than the pcie slot can deliver...

-so i recommend consulting this chart, courtesy to Banggood
+so if you're using mini pcie, recommend consulting this chart, courtesy to Banggood

 Step 15: Help Develop This Tutorial